 - YouTube TV: 3 Mbps for SD quality, 7 Mbps for one HD stream and 13 Mbps for reliable HD streaming with multiple streams

-- Sling TV: 3 Mbps for portable devices like tablets or smartphone, 5 Mbps for a single stream of video content on a TV, PC or Mac; 25 Mbps for households that maintain internet use on multiple devices
+- Sling TV: 3 Mbps for portable devices like tablets or smartphone, 5 Mbps for a single stream of video content on a TV, PC or Mac; 25 Mbps for households that plan to stream on multiple devices

 - Philo: 3 Mbps for SD quality, 7 Mbps for one HD stream and 13 Mbps for reliable HD streaming with multiple streams

 - Hulu + Live TV: 8 Mbps or higher for a reliable, high-quality viewing experience; 16 Mbps for 4K viewing experience; multiple concurrent streams may require higher bandwidth

 - Fubo: Between 3 Mbps and 25 Mbps depending on the resolution

 - Frndly TV: 5 Mbps for a single HD stream and 1.5 Mbps for a single SD stream